saramattina/mental-health-toolbox/README.md

 - AAU, I want to be able to favorite my most used tools
 - AAU, I want to be able to tag emotions to tools, so I can better remember which tools help with what emotions
 - AAU, I want to be able to filter my toolbox by emotion
+- Add styling for easier cell phone use
+- Add a blog page with articles that go more in depth about mental health topics
+- Add to feelings wheel to make it more comprehensive